panjakub/cobaltnext.nvim/README.md

 }
 ```

 *Disclaimer*: Purely vibe-coded with some minor manual tweaks.
 I just like the ghostty theme and I wanted to use that in Neovim.
 I may improve that myself and I'm happy to respond to any issues and pull requests.

+*Disclaimer 2*: I'm borderline colorblind so the color names are my best guesses.
+I'm happy to fix them to what they're actually are if you tell me the colors.